San Lorenzo (restaurant)

-History
+History and operations

 Lorenzo Berni, an Italian steward on cruise ships and former partisan, arrived in London in 1960 following the sinking of his Norwegian merchant ship.
 He found work behind the bar of a pub in Soho before becoming the manager of La Taverna Spaghetti Garden in Kensington Grove.
 He married Maria "Mara" Theresa Lasilier less than a year later.
 The couple subsequently had three children, Paulo, Gigio and Marina.

 The Bernis opened the restaurant on Beauchamp Place in Knightsbridge on 17 October 1963 calling it Osteria San Lorenzo.
 The couple had saved £1,000 and borrowed £1,500 from a sympathetic bank manager who had been a patron of the Spaghetti Garden.
-The 14 year lease on the building cost £4 a week.
+The fourteen-year lease on the building cost £4 a week.

 Other customers who were architects offered to draw up plans and apply for planning permission for the couple.
 The restaurant was designed with the kitchen at the front of the establishment to replicate the design of a traditional Italian trattoria which enabled guests to be seated al fresco at the back of the restaurant.
 It initially seated nine diners.

 The wife of the London correspondent of Corriere della Sera, Mercedes Rizzini, was walking along Beauchamp Place the day after San Lorenzo opened when she smelt garlic, then an unusual scent in 1960s Knightsbridge.
 She entered the restaurant to find Mara Berni cooking risotto, which she then ate, "enjoyed immensely" and bought her husband to dine there the next day.
 The couple spread the word about the new establishment over the next few weeks.

-The couple would wear butcher's aprons when serving their guests in the early days of the restaurant.
-A tree grew in the middle of the restaurant and guests ate at long communal tables covered with wipe clean tablecloths.
+The Bernis would wear butcher's aprons when serving their guests in the early days of the restaurant.
+A tree grew in the middle of the restaurant and guests ate at long communal tables covered with wipe-clean tablecloths.

 The food was from the Tuscan and Piedmontese regions in contrast to the dominant Neapolitan cuisine of emerging Italian restaurants in London and was based on family recipes the couple had inherited.
 Lorenzo Berni was from Forte dei Marmi and sought to replicate the seafood of his childhood.

-In December 1967 The Guardian recommended the "chic basement" of San Lorenzo as being "not too expensive".
+In December 1967, The Guardian recommended the "chic basement" of San Lorenzo as being "not too expensive".
 The restaurant had no alcohol licence in the early days and customers could bring their own wine or ask Lorenzo Berni to go to a nearby pub for them.

 A sycamore tree grew in the courtyard of the restaurant.
 When it died it was carved into a sculpture Labyrinth by Joe Tilson.
 It was named for the labyrinthine layout of the early restaurant.